poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 group project but I wasn't impressed.
 When I started learning programming it was Python with the built-in IDLE editor and after that somehow I moved straight to Vim.
-I prefer to use true FOSS software when I have the choice but if for example a job I'm in will require me to use VSCode for whatever reason I will not complain (probably!).
-The only editors I despise on an ideological level is anything from JetBrains and alikes for the predatory tactic of selling the same editor multiple times for every language they decide to support.
+I prefer to use true FOSS software when I have the choice, but if for example a job I'm in will require me to use VSCode I will not complain (probably!).
+The only editors I despise on an ideological level is anything made by JetBrains and alikes for the predatory tactic of selling the same editor multiple times for every language they decided to support.
-Imagine if Adobe started selling a different program for every file format!

 ## Shell
 Firstly I'm not a fan of Zsh because the defaults there are as bad as